massgravel/massgrave.dev/kms38.md

 -   Any Evaluation version of Windows (i.e. 'EVAL' LTSB/C) cannot be activated.

 -   KMS38 only supports Windows/server version 14393 (1607) and newer versions.

+-   Initial release (19044.1288) of Iot LTSC 2021 doesn't support KMS license and it was added later in update 19044.2788.

 -   ServerRdsh, Server Azure Datacenter editions do not [officially](https://learn.microsoft.com/en-us/azure/virtual-desktop/windows-10-multisession-faq) support activation on non-azure systems.